strangerstudios/pmpro-pay-by-check/readme.txt

 https://gist.github.com/strangerstudios/68bb75bf3b83530390d4

 == Changelog ==
+= .7.6 =
+* BUG: Fixed bug in pmpropbc_send_invoice_email().
+* BUG: Fixed issue with PMPro 1.8.14+ where a discount code error would show up at checkout even if no code was used.

 = .7.5 =
 * BUG: Check of discounted price would sometimes fail
 * BUG: Would sometimes cause JavaScript error if Stripe gateway was configured & discount code set cost to 0